 Just across the Huey P. Long Bridge, on the West Bank of the Mississippi River, you will find the Gumbo Capitol of the World, Bridge City, LA.
 It was established in the 1930s during the construction of the Huey P. Long Bridge over the Mississippi River.

-Don’t miss its annual Gumbo Festival held in October where over 2,000 pounds of delicious gumbo will be prepared!
+Don’t miss its annual Gumbo Festival held each year in October where over 2,000 pounds of delicious gumbo will be prepared!
 And if you are feeling sporty, participate in The Great Huey P Long Bridge Run 5K, held every year in the spring.

 The Huey P. Long Bridge opened in December of 1935, and was named for the late Governor Huey P. Long, who had been assassinated earlier that year.
 The bridge was the first Mississippi River span built in Louisiana.
 The East Bank entrance is in Elmwood, Louisiana and the West Bank in Bridge City.